RapidAPI/DevRel-Stack-Data/guides/posts/internal-api/post.md

 ---
 title: What are Internal APIs?
 description: Internal APIs or Private APIs are the ones that are only exposed to the clients and developers within the organization.
+Let's look at some of the benefits of internal APIs.
 publishedDate: 2021-10-28T15:57:17.709Z
 lastModifiedDate: 2021-10-28T15:57:17.709Z
 authors: